What is a Land Trust

 For more information about land trusts and how they work, please see The Land Trust Alliance.

 The Land Trust is also a member of the Idaho Coalition of Land Trusts (ICOLT), another good resource of information.

 Land Conservation Tools Include:

 • Conservation Agreements

 • Bargain Sale

 How We Work

 Caring for the land to ensure it endures for the purpose that led to it's protection is know as stewardship.
 At LTTV, we think of this in a very hands on way, as we work with ecologists and other scientists to improve and enhance the natural elements of our holdings by removing invasive species and restoring native plants.
-Our members and supporters, Boise Foothill Friends (BFFs) help with this work, collecting seed, helping with plant propagation and planting, and more.
+Our members and supporters, Boise Foothill Friends (BFFs), help with this work by collecting seed, helping with plant propagation and planting, and more.
 The Land Trust community also refers to the work done to assure the terms of a conservation easement are being complied with as Stewardship.
-What is required to steward an easement will vary, depending on the terms of the easement agreement.
+What is required to steward an easement will vary depending on the terms of the easement agreement.

 Community Education and Engagement

-We know that a person is more likely to be a dedicated steward and supporter of open space if they understand and love nature, and have had personal experiences in nature.
+We know a person is more likely to be a dedicated steward and supporter of open space if they understand and love nature, and have had personal experiences in nature.
 By offering understanding educational programs and stewardship activities for youth and adults, we grow the community who support conservation and the work of the Land Trust.